campbell000/blog/content/articles/xenoblade-chronicles-3-review-bloat.md

   <span class="titleImageCaption text--secondary">XC3's dedication to its grim world and mature characters make the stakes feel real, rather than contrived.</span>
 </div>

-XC3 is heavily story-driven: I'd estimate that about 1/3 of your time with XC3 will be spent, reading, watching, and listening.
+XC3 is heavily story-driven: I'd estimate that about 1/3 of my time with XC3 was spent, reading, watching, and listening.
 And being the third game in a series, I feel that it's important to start this review by evaluating how XC3 delivers its story, and how it treats its own characters and universe.

-Fortunately, Xenoblade Chronicles 3 wastes no time in immediately introducing the player to its main conflict: warring nations, Agnus and Keves, have been locked into what seems to be a neverending war.
-The opening cutscene has Noah, the main character, narrate over scenes of death and devestation.
+Fortunately, Xenoblade Chronicles 3 wastes no time in immediately introducing the player to its main conflict: warring nations, Agnus and Keves, have been locked into a neverending war.
+The opening cutscene features Noah, the main character, narrating over scenes of devastation and death.
 Literally, in the first few minutes of the game, players witness the life get drained out of fallen soldiers as their rivals chant and cheer on the battlefield. <text-with-tooltip :tooltip="'Well, as grusome as it can possibly be for a T-rated game.'">It's a gruesome sight</text-with-tooltip>.

 We're also told that, in this twisted world, people only have 10 years to live.
 But it's unlikely that they'll live that long: all of Aionios' inhabitants are ordered to train and fight to the death, which is literally the only was that they're able to survive: killing the other faction replenishes the home faction's "Flame Clock".
 If that goes out, all humans in that faction will perish.
-So, as the game succinctly puts it, one must "live to fight, and fight to live", leading to never-ending cycles of violence and death.
+So, as the game succinctly puts it, one must "live to fight, and fight to live", leading to never-ending cycles of violence.

-XC3 smartly doles out bits of ambiguity for the player to chew on: why must the two nations fight?
+XC3 smartly doles out bits of ambiguity for the player to chew on over the course of its runtime: why must the two nations fight?
 Why do corpses need to be "sent on" by Mio and Noah, each nation's respective "Offseer"?
 Who created this system of violence that revolves around war and Flame Clocks, and what purpose does it serve?
-It's all very grim, and the game excels in making players wonder *what it all means*.
+It's all very grim, but is also compelling enough for players to wonder *what it all means*.

 <div class="imageContainer">
   <img :src="'/xcmio.jpg'"/>